- MYTH #1: You’re getting politics all up in my games

 - 19/2/2017 – added myth #10 – The people that bring up this topic are creating a divisive atmosphere in the hobby.

-One of the common threads of feedback I receive regarding Meeple Like Us relates to our exploration of socioeconomic issues of accessibility.
+One of the common threads of feedback I receive regarding Meeple Like Us relates to our exploration of issues of sociological accessibility.
 I’ve been told point blank on many occasions that this ruins the site; that it turns otherwise useful guidance into ‘social justice bollocks’.
 I accepted early on that including this content would create obstacles for the site to overcome but remained completely wedded to its presence.

 It’s not just stubbornness, although that is probably a part of it.
 I am not a good activist.
 I am often impatient and snappy.
 Despite knowing most people won’t or can’t pick up on the subtlety of an argument in this area, I still get a little frustrated when they don’t.
 I can’t help but roll my eyes when I see someone dismiss the site because of an argument they misunderstood or that they wilfully misrepresented.
 It irks me when people that show no appreciation of nuance accuse us of the same.
 My response to this, I freely admit, is dismissiveness – I ignore ‘feedback’ freely when it is being dispensed from a position of ignorance or entrenched political advocacy.
 I am certainly prepared to discuss thoughtful objections to individual points in teardowns.
 I’m not prepared at all to discuss the topic with those that take personal offence at its inclusion.

 Does that make it sound like these sections cause me more trouble than they’re worth?
 There’s some truth there but it needs to be flipped around.
 I believe they are worth the trouble they cause me.